 Common Name: Bobbit Worm, Scientific Name: Eunice Aphroditois A marine ambush predator type of polychaete worm belonging to the Class Polychaeta.
 The animal buries its long body into sand or gravel, where it waits for a stimulus to one of its five antennae-like structures extending from its head.
 These five prominent beaded and banded structures contain light and chemical receptors that when triggered, will cause it to lunge at fish and prey, latching on to them and quickly pulling them under the substrate.
-Retraction back into it’s burrow has been clocked at over 20 feet per second.
+Retraction back into its burrow has been clocked at over 20 feet per second.
 Distinguished by a large springlike retractable jaw complex consisting of two pairs of scissor-like serrated plates, one above the other.
-It uses these plates much like a pair of scissors and has the unique ability of being able to slice it’s prey in half.
+It uses these plates much like a pair of scissors and has the unique ability to be able to slice its prey in half.
 Eunicids inject a toxin into their prey, which stuns or kills it, such that prey much larger than the worm itself can be eaten and digested.
 Bobbit Worms have a stunning purple iridescence, making them not only deadly but quite beautiful also.

 Size: Typical observed sizes for most Eunice Worms range from 2-4 ft. in length, but can grow to 10 ft. long.
 There are several unverified claims of these marine worms reaching lengths of 35-50 ft.
 They are fast growing and their growth is only limited by the availability of food.

 Geographical Location: The Bobbit Worm, (Eunice aphroditois) can be found in the tropic and subtropic waters of the Indo-Pacific.
 The Bobbit Worm has been well documented in Indonesia, Fiji, Bali, Australia, New Guinea, and the Philippines.
-Other (non-bobbit worm) members of the Genus Eunice inhabit waters all over the globe including antarctic waters.
+Other (non-bobbit worm) members of the Genus Eunice inhabit waters all over the globe including Antarctic waters.

 Relative of the Fireworm: The Bobbit Worm (and all other Eunice Worms) are related to the fireworm.
-They are members of the Class Polychaeta, the name meaning “many bristles”. while fireworms use their “chaeta” in a defensive manner to sting, bobbit worms have adapted these bristles to give better traction and grip, used for crawling and during attacks, to aid in holding their position as they pull their prey under the sand and sediment.
+They are members of the Class Polychaeta, the name meaning “many bristles”. while fireworms use their “chaeta” in a defensive manner to sting, Bobbit worms have adapted these bristles to give better traction and grip, used for crawling and during attacks, to aid in holding their position as they pull their prey under the sand and sediment.

-How the Bobbit Worm got it’s Name
+How the Bobbit Worm got its Name

 The name “Bobbit Worm” was coined by Dr. Terry Gosliner in the 1996 book Coral Reef Animals of the Indo-Pacific, it is a reference to Lorena Bobbitt, who was arrested in 1993 for cutting off the penis of her husband John Bobbit.
 The name is inspired by the scissor-like jaws of the worm and for its ability to cut prey cleanly in half.
 Occasional name variations are Bobit Worm and Bobbet Worm, but the confirmed spelling is Bobbit Worm.